Royal Cayman Islands Police Service: Air Operations Unit

+Joint Marine Unit

+The Joint Marine Unit played the role of the Coast Guard for the Caymand Islands.

-This unit has been replaced by the CICG in 2020 (Cayman Islands Coast Guard) which operate a fleet of fast motor boats to provide law enforcement, maritime customs control, maritime immigration control, and search and rescue operations.
+This unit has been replaced by the CICG in 2020 which operate a fleet of fast motor boats to provide law enforcement, maritime customs control, maritime immigration control, and search and rescue operations.

+K-9 unit

+K-9 officers are equipped with tactical plate carriers and relevant equipment for their dogs along with the standard gear.

+The K-9 Unit normally operate with Malinois or German Shepherds dogs.

 Firearms Response Unit

-The FRU is a paramilitary force within the RCIPS, whose officers are trained to high standards of fitness, and to an advanced level of firearms training.
-The FRU provides operational support as required, and is also the frontline of defence against organised violent crime and terrorism threats.
+The FRU is a paramilitary force within the RCIPS, whose officers are trained to high standards of fitness, and to an advanced level of firearms training to provide operational support as required.

 Equipment

-Duty Gear

-The Royal Cayman Islands Police Service in Majority is an unarmed police Service.
+Uniform

-A Regular Uniformed Police Officer would carry a duty belt with Handcuffs, Pepper Spray, and collapsible baton, and radio, at time wears a stab vest.
+A regular uniformed police officer would carry a duty belt with handcuffs, pepper spray, and collapsible baton, and radio, at time wears a stab vest.

-An Air Operations Unit Officer's Uniform before would have normally consisted of Hi-Vis Yellow with black and reflective grey striped polo and Dark Blue Tactical Trousers and boots and a Coyote Tan flight suit.
-In more recent years the AOU has been using Dark Blue Polo shirts and Tactical Coyote Tan Trousers and boots, along with relevant gear for pilots and air crew.
+An Air Operations Unit Officer's uniform before would have normally consisted of Hi-Vis Yellow with black and reflective grey striped polo and dark blue tactical trousers and boots and a coyote tan flight suit.

+In more recent years the AOU has been using dark blue polo shirts and tactical coyote tan trousers and boots, along with relevant gear for pilots and air crew.

-In many cases officers in Criminal Investigations are plain clothed officers and would typically wear clothes that would be suited for Professional Business Attire.
-Crime Scene Investigation Unit (CSIU) personnel would also have the relevant forensic gear to carry out their work.
+In many cases officers in Criminal Investigations are plain clothed officers and would typically wear clothes that would be suited for professional business.

-A K-9 Officer's Uniform is the same Tactical Dark Blue/Black that the FRU had used prior to 2022.
-K-9 officers are also equipped with tactical Plate Carriers and relevant equipment for their dogs along with the standard gear.
-The K-9 Unit normally operate with Malinois or German Shepherds dogs.
+A K-9 Officer's uniform is the same tactical dark blue/black that the FRU had used prior to 2022.

-However, The Royal Cayman Islands Police Service has the Firearms Response Unit which is an Armed unit within the Police Service.

-Officers within the Firearms Response Unit can be seen with Handcuffs or Speedcuffs, Pepper Spray, collapsible baton, and radio along with Taser X26 and carry H&K MP5 or H&K G36C and Springfield Armory XD and instead of the normal stab vest officers can be seen wearing tactical Plate Carriers and Kevlar Helmets.

-As of June 2022, FRU Updated their Uniform from the Tactical Dark Blue/Black which resembles some of the Uniforms of other unit in the Service like K-9 as well as other agencies like the Cayman Islands Coast Guard and CBC, to a Tactical Grey uniform which would distinguish the FRU from any other unit or agency.
-Along with the new uniform the FRU also updated to a newer type of Plate Carrier and Ballistic Helmet.
-The Tactical Grey Uniform is similar to other Tactical Grey Uniforms for specialist tactical units in other countries like Canada's Emergency Task Force (ETF) (Toronto Police Force) and United Kingdom's Counter Terrorist Specialist Firearms Officer (CT-FSO) part of the Metropolitan Police Specialist Firearms Command (SCO19).
+As of June 2022, FRU updated their uniform from the tactical dark bue/black which resembles some of the uniforms of other unit in the service like K-9 as well as other agencies like the Cayman Islands Coast Guard and CBC, to a tactical grey uniform which would distinguish the FRU from any other unit or agency.

+Along with the new uniform the FRU also updated to a newer type of plate carrier and ballistic helmet.

+The tactical grey uniform is similar to others for specialist tactical units in other countries like Canada's Emergency Task Force and United Kingdom's Counter Terrorist Specialist Firearms Officer of the Metropolitan Police Specialist Firearms Command (SCO19).

+Firearms

+The Royal Cayman Islands Police Service in majority is an unarmed police service.